ST-Apps/Pokemon-Go-Rocket-API/README.md

 # Warning!

 The Game is Working but with some small issues:
-- Captcha feature is missing, meaning that this version is not 100% safe.
-The latest update was released just to allow you to play again while we deal with missing features.
 - PTC login may fail and cause the app to crash
 These issues may be fixed soon.